lade-io/jet/README.md

 ## Installation

 Jet is supported on MacOS, Linux and Windows as a standalone binary.
-You can download the latest binary from the [releases page](https://github.com/lade-io/jet/releases) on Github.
+You can download the latest binary from the [releases page](https://github.com/lade-io/jet/releases) on GitHub.

 ### MacOS